-here are other considerations, in addition to qualifiers to divorce, to keep in mind if you are seeking a legal separation in Rockford, Machesney Park, Loves Park or anywhere in Winnebago County or the surrounding counties, or if have questions for a family law lawyer or attorney concerning mediation or counseling requirements, and property distribution in Illinois.
+There are other considerations, in addition to qualifiers to divorce, to keep in mind when you are seeking a legal separation in Rockford, Machesney Park, Loves Park or anywhere in Winnebago County or the surrounding communities.
+Here’s a bit about what you need to know concerning legal separation, mediation or counseling requirements, and property distribution in Illinois.

 In an action for dissolution of marriage involving minor children, or in a post-judgment proceeding involving minor children, the court may on its own motion order the parties, excluding the minor children, to attend an educational program concerning the effects of dissolution of marriage on the children, if the court finds that it would be in the best interests of the minor children.
 [Based on Illinois Compiled Statutes 750 — Chapter 5 — Section: 404 and 401.1]